lebonez/cluster-docs/docs/getting-started.md

 ### Organizing files
 **File systems**
-There are three directories where SIUE users can store files and run programs: home, group, and scratch.
+There are three directories where SIUE users can store files and run programs: home, project, and scratch.

 <details>
   <summary>